SanaChinaliyeva/redgadget.github.io/about.md

   Hey there!
 We are at Red-Gadget post blogs about any new technology that has a potential to become a big hit in the near future.
 </p>

 There were lot of challenges while bringing this blog out.
-Almost all of them are met today.
+Almost all of them have met today.

 ## How it all happened?